 Born in Chicago, Illinois, and raised in Connecticut, Joy started off his career while he was still in college.
 He began working as a public address announcer at Riverside Park Speedway in 1970.

-A few years later, he started working for both Thompson Speedway and Stafford Motor Speedway, where he announced five nights per week.
-Eventually, he got noticed by Ken Squier at the MRN radio network, and was hired as a freelancer in 1975, then transitioned into a full time role three years later.
+A few years later, he started working for both Thompson Speedway and Stafford Motor Speedway, where he announced races five nights per week.
+Eventually, he got noticed by Ken Squier at the Motor Racing Network, was hired as a freelancer in 1975, and then transitioned into a full-time role three years later.
 He quickly rose up the ranks from co-anchor to general manager to executive producer of MRN.
 By 1981, he was the lead broadcaster for ESPN's first live telecast during the Atlanta Journal 500 at Atlanta Motor Speedway.

 While still working for MRN, Joy joined on with CBS as a pit reporter in 1983, working alongside such big names as Ned Jarrett.
 He certainly didn't slow down one bit, because he also helped launch the Nashville Network's NASCAR coverage as a lap-by-lap announcer.
 After 15 years as a pit reporter, he was bumped up by CBS Sports to a lap-by-lap announcer alongside Ken Squier.
 He continued to work with CBS until 2000, when they lost the rights to televise NASCAR racing.

-He didn't just announce NASCAR while working for CBS.
-Joy also worked with Formula One, IRL, NCAA, CART, and even the Winter Olympics, among many other sports industries.
+He didn't just announce NASCAR races while working for CBS.
+Joy also worked with Formula One, IRL, NCAA, CART, and even dabbled in sports outside of racing, including college football and the Winter Olympics.